 Gränges offers manufacturing, sales and technical support on three continents.
 Production plants in Finspång and Shanghai are, furthermore, important skill centres for research and product development in close co-operation with customers.

 Long-term prospects are good, with an increased emphasis on comfort and improved energy efficiency driving growth in the automotive and stationary heat exchanger industries.
 A growing aftersales market is one of the contributors to increased demand for heat exchanger material.
-In terms of global light vehicle production, Asia as a whole accounts for 52 per cent (51) while China accounts for 29 per cent (27).
-In 2016 production increased by 6.6 per cent in Asia and by 12.8 per cent in China.
-From 2017 to 2020, production of light vehicles is expected to increase by an average of some 3 per cent a year in both China as well as in Asia as a whole, according to IHS.
+In terms of global light vehicle production, Asia accounts for 52 per cent (52).
+In 2017 production increased by 2.6 per cent in Asia.
+From 2018 to 2021, production of light vehicles is expected to increase by an average of some 3 per cent a year in Asia as a whole, according to IHS.

 Europe is a consolidated market with a high proportion global customers.
 The majority of all volume supplied to the European market is produced at the plant in Finspång.